Nadira Begum

-Nadira Begum is a Bangladeshi folk singer.
+Nadira Begum (died 6 November 2023) was a Bangladeshi folk singer.
 She was awarded Shilpakala Padak by the Government of Bangladesh in 2015.
+She was notable for songs like Kolo Kolo Cholo Cholo Nodi Kore Tolmolo.

-Early life and career
+Life and career

-Begum was born to A.K.M.
+Nadira Begum was born to A.K.M.
 Abdul Aziz, a classical and folk singer.
 She was enlisted as a radio artiste in 1960s.

 Begum served as the president of the Bhawaiya Academy.

+Begum died in Dhaka on 6 November 2023.
+She was buried in Joypurhat District.